tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_diving_into_dot_notation.md

 2. Change `john.children[0].child1` to display the right values for each item.
 For example, the word `green` should appear at the ID tag called `green`.

-Check your work by looking at the <a href="docapis_answers.html#dotNotation">Dot Notation section</a> on the answers page.
+Answers are listed at the bottom of this page.

 ## Showing wind conditions on the page